SonjayLake/Gym-App/README.md

 ### Continued development

+I recently added authentication and a login/signup feature for users.
+This makes the site more useful, as people can save their own custom workouts.

-In the future, I plan to add authentication to this app.
+In the future, I plan to make the user interface more robust and easy on the eyes.
-This would mean allowing users to signup and log in so that they can save the added workouts and access them at a later date.

-I also plan to incorporate JSON web tokens in order to ensure that the data inputted by users is secure.
 ### Useful resources

 - [MDN Docs](https://developer.mozilla.org/en-US/) - The MDN Docs were incredibly useful for information on JavaScript debugging.
 A classic source.